The Dreaming (album): Release and commercial performance

 The album was released on 13 September 1982.
 The album peaked at No. 3 in the UK.
 It however remained on the chart for only 10 weeks, making this Bush's lowest-selling album, being certified just silver.

 In November the next (and final UK release) single, "There Goes a Tenner", was released in the UK.
 It is Bush's only single not to enter the UK top 75.
 In Europe, "Suspended in Gaffa" was released instead, which performed better chartwise.
 Belatedly, another single, "Night of the Swallow" was released in Ireland in November 1983.

-Despite the album's relatively lacklustre sales elsewhere, The Dreaming was Bush's first album to dent the US Billboard Top 200, largely due to the growing influence of college radio.
+Despite the album's relatively lacklustre sales elsewhere, The Dreaming was Bush's first album to dent the US Billboard Top 200, largely due to the growing influence of college radio and MTV.
 Following this, an EP was released in 1983, which also charted.
-In 1984, her second album, Lionheart, and Never for Ever, her third album, were belatedly released in the US.
+In 1984, her second and third albums (Lionheart, and Never for Ever, respectively) were belatedly released in the US.

 With the lengthy and expensive studio time used to complete the album, EMI Records were concerned at the relatively low yield of the album.
 Following this, Bush decided to build her own studio where she could be free to spend as much time as she liked.
 Although her next album, Hounds of Love (1985), was another long-gestating project, it returned Bush to the top of the charts.

 The album cover depicts a scene described in the lyrics to the song "Houdini".
-In the picture shown, Bush is acting as Harry Houdini's wife Bess, holding a key in her mouth, which she is about to pass on to him.
+In the picture shown, Bush (wearing a houndstooth jacket/coat) is acting as Harry Houdini's wife Bess, holding a key in her mouth, which she is about to pass on to him.
 The photograph is rendered in sepia, with just the gold key and Bush's eye make-up showing any colour.
 The man with her on the cover photograph was her bass player, engineer and then-partner Del Palmer.
-The scene refers to the story of Bess Houdini and her attempts to communicate with her deceased husband Harry with a code that only Harry and Bessie knew about, to be sure that the spirit medium was not a fraud.
-The code was: Rosabelle – answer – tell – pray – answer – look – tell – answer – answer – tell.
+In 2023, Joe Lynch of Billboard ranked it the 96th best album cover of all time.

+In November 2018, Bush released box sets of remasters of her studio albums, including The Dreaming.